Tar Heel Sports Network

+Angell and Lucas also co-host a twice-weekly podcast, Carolina Insider, that is a production of the network and LEARFIELD.

-UNC head coaches Mack Brown (football), Scott Forbes (baseball), Courtney Banghart (women's basketball), and Hubert Davis (men's basketball) host programs on the Network during their respective team's season.
+UNC head coaches Bill Belichick (football), Hubert Davis (men's basketball), Courtney Banghart (women's basketball) and Scott Forbes (baseball) host programs on the network during their respective team's season.

+Other notable on-air color analysts and contributors over the history of the network include Phil Ford, Stephen Gates, Jerod Haase, Jim Heavner, Henry Hinton, Bob Holliday, Charlie "Choo Choo" Justice, Freddie Kiger, Lee Kinard, Ken Mack, Draggan Mihailovich, Bob Quincy and Rick Steinbacher.

 The state's most powerful AM station, WBT in Charlotte, has been an affiliate of the network since 1971, except for 1991 to 1995 and 2006 to 2012.
 WBT is a 50,000-watt clear-channel station that reaches parts of 22 states at night, bringing the Tar Heels' broadcasts to most of the eastern half of North America.
 According to longtime WBT station manager Cullie Tarleton, putting the Tar Heels on WBT was largely the idea of longtime coach Dean Smith, who wanted to tell recruits from New England that their parents would be able to listen to the games.
 Beginning in 2006, WFNZ served as the network's Charlotte outlet.
 However, its weaker nighttime signal forced the Tar Heels to contract first with WRFX (2006-2011) and WNOW-FM (2011-2012) to simulcast football games that kicked off after 5 p.m., as well as all basketball games.
 The Tar Heels returned to WBT beginning with the 2012 football season.

-In 2021, North Carolina's second-most-powerful AM station, WPTF, joined the network.
-As part of the deal, WPTF became the network's flagship, though WCHL remains as an affiliate station.
-WPTF had long been the flagship of rival NC State from 1968 to 2008.
+North Carolina's second-most-powerful AM station, WPTF, joined the network in 2021.
+As part of the deal, WPTF became the network's new flagship, though WCHL remains as an affiliate station.
+WPTF had long been the flagship of rival NC State for more than 40 years until 2007.
+Between them, the two stations bring nighttime games to most of the eastern half of the continent.